kapoormanu/currency-exchange-george/README.md

 * Each component has a dedicated folder for the TSX, CSS and tests for it.
 I feel this allows easier referencing within files and also makes the components very easy to add/remove, doing so together for all the parts.

 > Opinion: I like to keep my types inside of the components for two reasons.
-> 1. Global types should really be global and should be easy for anyone to grasp what those types are from reading the file.
+> 1. Global types (in the arc/types/ folder) should really be global and should be easy for anyone to grasp what those types are from reading the file.
 Adding all types to global would make it bloated.
 > 1. Having them in the components makes it easy to infer from the import signature about the nature of the types.
+Types of a type
-> One option to explore is to have the types of each component in a related file to make it possible to replace implementations altogether and make adjustments based on the types.
+> One option to explore is to have the types of each component in a related types file in the component folder to make it possible to replace implementations altogether and make adjustments based on the types.
     ```
     - components
         -- Component